yuema137/MIMICS/README.md

 # MIMICS
-Medical Imaging Monte carlo Integrated Chain Simulator.
+Medical Imaging Monte Carlo Integrated Chain Simulator, built with GEANT4 and Python

 This Repo provides full-chain simulations and reconstructions for prototypes of:
 - SPECT
 - PET
 - CT